Welcome to the NDA School Nurse information page.

 Please don't hesitate to contact me by email at email@example.com or by phone at (920) 429-6188 with any health related concerns, COVID-19 or otherwise.

-It is very important that families continue to report COVID-19 positive results and family quarantine or close exposures by emailing firstname.lastname@example.org.
+It is very important that families to report COVID-19 positive results, family quarantine, close contacts and vaccinations by emailing firstname.lastname@example.org.

 Q: What is a variant virus and what does it mean for us?